ProktaJahagirdar/Fashion-Clothes-Shopping-Database-Management-System/README.md

-# Fashion-Clothes-Shopping-Database-Management-System
+# Clothing Inventory Management System

-This project is a Fashion Clothes Shopping Database Management System, built using HTML, CSS, PHP, and Bootstrap.
+This project is a Clothing Inventory Management System, built using HTML, CSS, PHP, and Bootstrap.
 It allows users to browse, manage, and purchase fashion items with a well-organized backend database system.

 ## Features